AlgoMaster Logo

 This is a generalization of the classic Majority Element problem (LeetCode 169), where we needed to find the element appearing more than n/2 times.
 That problem guaranteed exactly one answer.
 Here, we need to find all elements appearing more than n/3 times.

-The first thing to notice is a mathematical constraint: there can be at most two elements that appear more than n/3 times.
-Think about it.
+A mathematical constraint bounds the answer: at most two elements can appear more than n/3 times.
 If three elements each appeared more than n/3 times, that would account for more than n total elements, which is impossible.
-So our answer list has at most 2 elements.
+So the answer list has at most 2 elements.

-This observation is the foundation for every approach.
-The brute force counts every element, the hash map approach does it efficiently, and the optimal Boyer-Moore approach exploits this "at most 2 candidates" fact to use constant space.
+This bound shapes every approach.
+The hash map counts every element and filters, sorting groups equal values into runs, and the Boyer-Moore approach exploits the "at most 2 candidates" fact to run in constant space.

 Key Constraints: